devToluwa/HomeLabs001/notes/DEV_JOURNAL.md

 - Realized that I can come back to PXE later with better networking knowledge

 ---

+## 🗓️  October 16th 2025 – Deprecating PXE Work
+### 🧩 What I Did
+- cleaned up some files
+- made the 5 vms to control

+### 🧠 Why
+- we've given up on pxe :(

+### 💡 Lessons / Notes
+- not much learned
+- I dont know why but github is actinb weird i already pushed some stuff but the didnt get udated

 ## 🗓️ Next Date [Will always update this]